Summer is pretty much over, let's face it.

-The leaves are finally changing and there's a chill in the air, and before you know it, the cold will force us indoors.
+Soon, the leaves will change, there will be a chill in the air, and before you know it, the cold will force us indoors.

-Until that happens, there's much fun to be had, so we've gathered some ideas for the best ways to spend these brightly colored days.
-Festivals are coming up in the next few weeks and new glamping opportunities are at Fort Tilden -- plus more:
+But there's fun to be had, so we've gathered some ideas for the best ways to spend these brightly colored days.
+Festivals are coming up in the next few weeks and nature is calling — plus more:

 Pick fresh apples from a nearby orchard

 There's no better way to celebrate the harvest than picking crisp apples right off the trees they grew on.
-There are several farms just outside of the city that are only a day trip away, including Wright's Farm in Gardiner, New York.
+There are several farms just outside of the city that are only a day trip away, including Wright's Farm in Gardiner.
 Or if you just want to taste some hard cider, you can make a trip to Angry Orchards' barrel room in Walden.

 Take a bike tour of the city